simgrid/simgrid/docs/source/Models.rst

 This is because this model is intended to be used for parallel tasks that are actions mixing flops and bytes while the Max-Min objective function requires that all variables are expressed using the same unit.
 This is also why in reality, we have one LMM system per resource kind in the simulation, but the idea remains similar.

+Use the :ref:`relevant configuration <options_model_select>` to select this model in your simulation.

 .. _models_wifi: